-TABLE 13 - RESIDENTIAL MULTIFAMILY DIRECT INSTALL PROGRAM METRICS
+TABLE 12: RESIDENTIAL MULTIFAMILY DIRECT INSTALL PROGRAM METRIC

 Projected Program Metrics

-Overall kWh Savings 1,311,023
+Overall kWh savings 1,311,023

-Direct Benefit to Customer \$ 706,250
+Direct benefit to customer \$706,250

-Non-Incentive Utility Costs \$ 97,489
+Non-incentive utility costs \$97,489

-Total Costs \$ 803,739
+Total costs \$803,739

-Non-Energy Impacts \$ 72,164
+Non-energy impacts \$72,164

 Cost-Effectiveness

 Total Resource Cost 2.83

 Utility Cost Test 1.77

 Multifamily complexes with Avista electric service are eligible for this program.
 SBW Consulting contacts property owners and managers to gauge interest and schedule audits of facilities and installation of tenant measures.
 At the time of the audit, it is determined whether there are also common-area lighting fixtures that might be eligible for the program.
 If common-area lighting is identified, it is passed to lighting contractors to put together a proposal for eligible fixtures, and installation is scheduled after approval.
-Table 14 shows the estimated annual savings and the value of the direct installation (direct benefit to customer, or DBtC) for the Multifamily Direct Install program.
+Table 13 shows the estimated annual savings and the value of the direct installation (direct benefit to customer, or DBtC) for the Multifamily Direct Install program.
 DBtC amounts represent the total cost of the program outside of allocated program administrative costs.

-TABLE 14 - RESIDENTIAL MULTIFAMILY DIRECT INSTALL PROGRAM MEASURES AND DIRECT BENEFIT TO CUSTOMER
+TABLE 13: RESIDENTIAL MULTIFAMILY DIRECT INSTALL PROGRAM MEASURES AND DIRECT BENEFIT TO CUSTOMER

-Projected Participation Annual Savings Annual DBtC Direct Installation - LED lighting, faucet aerators, and shower heads 3,745 Homes 1,311,023 \$ 706,250
+Projected Participation ected Participation Annual Savings Direct installation - LED lighting, faucet aerators, and shower heads 3,745 Homes 1,311,023 \$706,250